 Most importantly, suggest taking a moment to pause before accepting an article at face value and cross-checking information to avoid the potential pitfalls of using social media content as a primary information source.
 If you have younger students, you can use our lesson plan or discussion template to explore the pros and cons of using and having social media.

 However you choose to approach this topic with your students, spending time on media literacy skills is always worthwhile.
-Kialo Edu discussions are designed to help here, so why not take a look at our Sources feature and see how it can fit in your classroom!
+Kialo Edu discussions are designed to help here, so let us know at feedback@kialo-edu.com or on social media how you can use our Sources feature in your lessons.